A seminormal form for partition algebras: Preliminaries

 \subsection{Jucys--Murphy elements}

-Jucys--Murphy elements for the partition algebras were defined in the diagram basis by Halverson and Ram~\cite{HR:2005}.
-The following recursions for Jucys--Murphy elements in $\mathcal{A}_k(z)$ and $\mathcal{A}_{k+\half}(z)$, which have been obtained in~\cite{En:2010}, are equivalent to the definition of Jucys--Murphy elements given in~\cite{HR:2005}.
+Jucys--Murphy (or JM) elements for the partition algebras were defined by Halverson and Ram~\cite[Sect.~3]{MR2143201}.
+An equivalent recursive definition for partition algebra JM elements, given in~\cite[Sect.~3]{MR3035512}, yields a set of involutions in $\mathcal{A}_{2k}$ that are local in the sense of~\cite{MR1109059}.
+Let